Floorp-Projects/Floorp/testing/web-platform/tests/docs/index.md

 # web-platform-tests documentation

-The web-platform-tests project is a W3C-coordinated attempt to build a cross-browser testsuite for [the Web-platform stack](https://platform.html5.org).
+The web-platform-tests project is a W3C-coordinated attempt to build a cross-browser test suite for [the Web-platform stack](https://platform.html5.org).
 Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software which is compatible with other implementations, and that later